logaretm/vee-validate/docs/advanced/core-validation-api.md

 | isInitial      | `boolean`                 | If true will skip all rules configured not to run at the first validation attempt.                                                             |
 | customMessages | `{ [k: string]: string }` | Custom error messages, keyed by rule name.
 These will override any default messages, as well as any messages set in `extend()`.                |

-So we could provide a fully working form validation without components like this:
+So you could provide a fully working form validation without components like this:

 ```js
 let password = 'my password';